JSYoo5B-archive/os_concept_10th/ch03/exercise/hyejee.md

-**3.8 Describe the actions taken by a kernel to context-switch between pro- cesses.**
+**3.8 Describe the actions taken by a kernel to context-switch between processes.**

 **3.9 Construct a process tree similar to Figure 3.7.
 To obtain process infor- mation for the UNIX or Linux system, use the command `ps -ael`.
 Use the command man ps to get more information about the ps com- mand.
 The task manager on Windows systems does not provide the parent process ID, but the process monitor tool, available from tech- net.microsoft.com, provides a process-tree tool.**